nautobot/nautobot-app-nornir/README.md

 The above example demonstrates the following use cases.

 * Creating a custom only local dispatcher
-* Mapping a user defined and preffered platform slug name to expected driver (e.g. ios -> cisco_ios)
+* Mapping a user defined and preferred platform slug name to expected driver (e.g. ios -> cisco_ios)
 * Overloading platform slug keys, by mapping ios and ios_xe to the same class
 * Leveraging the existing "default" Netmiko driver